FWPD: Man hit school bus while fleeing police

 Allen County prosecutors on Monday formally charged 20-year-old Kiaundray A. Boykin with a slew of felonies connected to the chase, which happened March 15.

-Boykin is accused of stealing the Ford Focus outside a gas station the day before his chase with police, according to Allen Superior Court documents.
+Boykin is accused of stealing the Ford Fusion outside a gas station the day before his chase with police, according to Allen Superior Court documents.

 Police followed him into a vacant lot off of Mechanic Street of West Main Street, and that’s where the chase began.